+Responsibility

-Role Responsibility Headteacher or their The designated person shall; nominee e.g. Business Manager • Notify the health and safety team by the quickest means possible if the accident results in a fatality or there has been a dangerous occurance. • Ensure all accidents to staff and pupils are recorded in the school accident book and notify the Health and Safety team of those accidents, incidents and near misses to staff and public (which includes pupils, visitors, clients etc.) where the cause of the accident is related to the way we work, the level of supervision, or the condition of our premises.
-Accidents existing due to a medical condition the condition of our premises.
+The designated person shall;

+Notify the health and safety team by the quickest means possible if the accident results in a fatality or there has been a dangerous occurance.
+Ensure all accidents to staff and pupils are recorded in the school accident book and notify the Health and Safety team of those accidents, incidents and near misses to staff and public (which includes pupils, visitors, clients etc.) where the cause of the accident is related to the way we work, the level of supervision, or the condition of our premises.
 Accidents arising due to a medical condition, are not reportable.
-This can be done by emailing the completed IR1 form to healthandsafety@wolverhampton.gov.uk or submitting it via eSafety within 3 days of the accident occurring if there is any injury or absence or within 7 days if there is no injury or absence. • Ensure that the health and safety team is advised if a member of staff is absent for over seven days as a result of a work related incident. • In all cases investigate the circumstances surrounding the accident and in appropriate cases carry out a detailed investigation into the accident and its occurrence, putting in place reasonable measures to prevent a recurrence, with the assistance of health and safety team. • Review eSafety records or the IR1 form, ensuring that all the relevant sections are completed appropriately and undertake an initial investigation into the incident, documenting the outcome/action taken to prevent recurrence.
-The extent of the investigation should be proportionate to the risk/outcome of the incident. • Ensure the investigation and prevention of accidents is regularly reviewed by the Site Manager, Head Teacher and the Health & Safety Governors. • School accident reports will be monitored for trends and a report made to the Governors, as necessary.
+This can be done by emailing the completed IR1 form to healthandsafety@wolverhampton.gov.uk or submitting it via eSafety within 3 days of the accident occurring if there is any injury or absence or within 7 days if there is no injury or absence.
+Ensure that the health and safety team is advised if a member of staff is absent for over seven days as a result of a work related incident.
+In all cases investigate the circumstances surrounding the accident and in appropriate cases carry out a detailed investigation into the accident and its occurrence, putting in place reasonable measures to prevent a recurrence, with the assistance of health and safety team.
+Review eSafety records or the IR1 form, ensuring that all the relevant sections are completed appropriately and undertake an initial investigation into the incident, documenting the outcome/action taken to prevent recurrence.
+The extent of the investigation should be proportionate to the risk/outcome of the incident.
+Ensure the investigation and prevention of accidents is regularly reviewed by the Site Manager, Head Teacher and the Health & Safety Governors.
+School accident reports will be monitored for trends and a report made to the

 Ensure that all staff have been made aware of the arrangements for accident / incident and near miss reporting and have access to an IR1 form or the eSafety system.
 Copies of reports are maintained in the relevant personal file of the injured.
-Employee The employee shall; Report all incidents they are involved in immediately to their line manager or as soon as possible after the incident has occurred, and in any case by the end of the working day.
+Employee Report all incidents they are involved in immediately to their line manager or as soon as possible after the incident has occurred, and in any case by the end of the working day.
 Report all incidents to non-employees (visitors, service users, contractors etc) immediately to their line manager as soon as possible after the occurrence.
 Health and Safety Team The Health and Safety team shall: Be responsible for notifying the Health and Safety Executive of all reportable incidents notified to them.
 Ensure that an appropriate investigation with recommendations is undertaken by the appropriate person, or in appropriate circumstances, assist the school with the investigation and recommendations.